lloydeverett/linear-importer/README.md

 ./linear-importer <TEAM_KEYS>
 ```

-The program accepts a single argument representing a comma-separated list of team keys.
-(Running the command with no command line arguments will give a list of available team keys.)
+The program accepts a single argument in the form of a comma-separated list of team keys (e.g. `FOO` or `FOO,BAR`).
+Running the command with no arguments will give a list of available team keys.

 Only milestones, projects and issues associated with one of these keys will be fetched from the Linear API.